 How we decide which studies will be fast-tracked

 COVID-19 studies are assessed by the HRA’s Director of the Approvals Service or their delegate to determine whether they will be accepted for fast-track review.
-New studies or amendments to existing studies will be accepted for fast-track review if they fall into the following categories and will produce interim or final published results within one year.
+New studies will be accepted for fast-track review if they fall into the following categories and will produce interim or final published results within one year.

-- A study of a vaccine, treatment or diagnostic for COVID-19
+- A study of a vaccine, prophylactic or early treatment, or diagnostic for COVID-19

-- A study to understand prevalence or transmission of COVID-19
+- A study to understand transmission of COVID-19

 How to apply for fast-track review